hunternet93/OneShot-Save-Utility/README.md

 ## Credits

-Oneshot Save Utility was created by Isaac "hunternet93 / Inanity?"
-Smith Oneshot was created by Team Oneshot
+Oneshot Save Utility was created by Hunter Smith Oneshot was created by Team Oneshot